2024 German Masters: Quarter-finals

-Sam Craigie (pictured) beat defending champion Ali Carter 51 to reach his first ranking semi-final.
+Sam Craigie (pictured in 2015) beat defending champion Ali Carter 51 to reach his first ranking semi-final.

 The quarter-finals were played on 2 February as the best of nine frames.
 Trump and Higgins were tied at 22 at the mid-session interval, but Trump won three consecutive frames for a 52 victory, reaching his seventh ranking semi-final of the season.
 Trump said after the match: "For the first five or ten years, [Higgins] was always just getting over the line.
 Now I am able to do the same.
-Along with [Ronnie O'Sullivan], he is the benchmark.
+Along with Ronnie [O'Sullivan], he is the benchmark.
 If I can beat that type of player I know I'm doing well."
 Si lost the first frame to Day, but won five in a row with breaks of 52, 96, 72, 75, and 73 to reach the second ranking semi-final of his career, following his semi-final appearance at the 2023 World Snooker Championship.

-Kyren Wilson whitewashed Fan, making a 125 break in the first frame.
+Wilson whitewashed Fan, making a 125 break in the first frame.
 Craigie, who contested the third ranking quarter-final of his career, produced breaks of 71, 65, 50, and 103 to lead the defending champion Carter 40 at the mid-session interval.
 Carter won the fifth frame with a 90 break, but Craigie won the match 51 to reach his first ranking semi-final.
 In the last frame of the match, Craigie attempted a maximum break but two at the same time when he was on the 11th red; the break ended on 89.
 Craigie commented: "I stayed in the zone, just focusing on me.
 That is about it, trying to blank everything out and focus on my game."